PonyLucky/broadlink-remote/api/README.md

 You can run the API and static UI in a container using the provided `Dockerfile`.

-Build the image:
+### Build the image:

 ```
 # From this directory
 docker build -t broadlinkremote-api .
+# Or, for ARM64:
+docker build --platform linux/amd64 -t ponylucky/broadlinkremote-api .
 ```

-Run the container (exposing port 5000 and mounting your XML config read-only):
+### Run the container (exposing port 5000 and mounting your XML config read-only):

 ```
 docker run --rm -p 5000:5000 \